L. Brent Bozell III: Media Research Center

 In 1987, Bozell formed the Media Research Center, an organization whose stated purpose is to identify liberal media bias.

-In 1998, Bozell founded an organization called the Conservative Communications Center.
-The MRC also established CNSNews, the site of the Conservative News Service, which was later known as Cybercast News Service, several additional Media Research Center-affiliated websites.
+In 1998, Bozell founded CNSNews.com, the website of the Conservative News Service (later Cybercast News Service) and several additional Media Research Center-affiliated websites.
 On its website, MRC publishes Bozell's syndicated columns, the CyberAlert daily newsletter documenting perceived media bias, and research reports on the news media.

 In October 2006, Bozell founded the Culture and Media Institute, an MRC branch whose mission is to reduce what he claims to be a negative liberal influence on American morality, culture, and religious liberty.